 - Most Recent Academic Record (scanned and uploaded)

-- Proof of English language skills if not native English speaker (TOEFL 90, Cambridge Proficiency grade B)
+- Proof of English language skills if non-native English speaker (TOEFL 90, Cambridge Proficiency grade B)

-- Proof of proficiency of language that thesis will be written in, if not native speaker
+- Proof of proficiency of language that thesis will be written in, if non-native speaker

-- 2 Reference Letters (if employed, one must be from current employer)
+- Two Reference Letters (if employed, one must be from current employer)

-- 2 Academic Writing Samples on relevant topic (Master’s thesis accepted)
+- Two Academic Writing Samples on relevant topic (Master’s thesis accepted)

 Tuition and Aid